Linguistic relativity: Boas and Sapir

-The idea that some languages are superior to others and that lesser languages maintained their speakers in intellectual poverty was widespread in the early 20th century.
+The idea that some languages are superior to others and that lesser languages maintained their speakers in intellectual poverty was widespread during the early 20th century.
 American linguist William Dwight Whitney, for example, actively strove to eradicate Native American languages, arguing that their speakers were savages and would be better off learning English and adopting a "civilized" way of life.
-The first anthropologist and linguist to challenge this view was Franz Boas.
-While undertaking geographical research in northern Canada he became fascinated with the Inuit and decided to become an ethnographer.
+The first anthropologist and linguist to challenge this opinion was Franz Boas.
+While performing geographical research in northern Canada he became fascinated with the Inuit and decided to become an ethnographer.
 Boas stressed the equal worth of all cultures and languages, that there was no such thing as a primitive language and that all languages were capable of expressing the same content, albeit by widely differing means.
-Boas saw language as an inseparable part of culture and he was among the first to require of ethnographers to learn the native language of the culture under study and to document verbal culture such as myths and legends in the original language.
+Boas saw language as an inseparable part of culture and he was among the first to require of ethnographers to learn the native language of the culture to be studied and to document verbal culture such as myths and legends in the original language.